 Writing a Business Plan: Step-by-Step Guide

-When you launch, a business plan helps to prioritize and manage your funds.
-As you continue to evolve, it gives you a roadmap to execute new opportunities.
+When you launch, this overview helps you prioritize and manage your funds.
+As your business continues to evolve, the plan gives you a roadmap to execute new opportunities.
 And at any point in time, a business plan could be used to apply for loans and grants or set up a crowdfunding campaign.

 Find out how to write a business plan for a small business that is designed to help you achieve your company’s unique goals.